100 Vermont Practice Tests

 If you fail the written test, you must wait at least one business day before taking a new one.

 If you have trouble reading or any another disability that requires a person-to-person oral test, you should inform DMV when making an appointment.
-DMV will make arrangements to provide you with assistance and schedule an oral test.
+DMV will provide you with assistance and schedule an oral test.
 At an oral test, the examiner will give you a road sign identification test and then read the rest of the written test to you.

 If you speak another language and have difficulty reading English, you may use a dictionary and also ask the examiner to assist you.

-If you wish to have an interpreter other than an ASL interpreter, you must provide the interpreter yourself and that person must have a valid driver license from a U.S. State or territory.
+Should you wish to have an interpreter other than an ASL interpreter, you must provide the interpreter yourself and that person must have a valid driver license from a U.S. State or territory.